Thomas Brash: Christian conversion & church work

 While at Totara Flat, Brash was rebuked by the local Presbyterian minister David Anderson for his lack of faith, and his indulgence in drinking, swearing and gambling.
 As a result, he became a regular attendee and committed member of the Presbyterian Church of Aotearoa New Zealand.
 He participated as an elder and a Bible Class leader, and was twice appointed president of the Bible Class Union.

 North Island work

 Brash left Totara Flat in 1898 to become manager of the Maketawa dairy factory in Taranaki.
 In 1903 he became manager of the Waverley dairy factory, and later moved to the Kairanga dairy factory.
 He gained a reputation for his demands for meticulous cleanliness.

 He studied accountancy while in Waverley, and became a registered accountant in 1911.

 Marriage & family

-Brash married Margaret Henrietta Allen at Wyndham on 17 July 1901, with whom he had two daughters and two sons, the youngest of whom was Alan Brash.
+Brash married Margaret Henrietta Allen at Wyndham on 17 July 1901, with whom he had two daughters and two sons.
+One of his daughters Pearl married Dr Francis Bennett.